-In Syria, the humanitarian situation grows more critical every week.
-Since 2013, we have organised collections of emergency items, and ensured their delivery into Syria, with the help of the brave Red Zone Team.
+In the countries bordering Syria, the humanitarian situation for refugees grows more critical every week.
+Since 2013, we have organised collections of emergency items, and ensured their delivery into refugee camps in Lebanon and Turkey.

 We organise regular collections of emergency goods such as food, clothes and other items donated by residents of Brussels and beyond, to send to people living in areas affected by conflict.
 We also collect raw materials, such as fabrics and school equipment, for use in our schools and women’s training centres.